-- 4. Is this a first incident? - 5.
+- The Declaration of Authorship Form and the Student Handbook Terms and Conditions Statement, that have been submitted by the student stating that they have understood the nature of plagiarism and its implications as outlined in the Student Handbook. - 2.
+Was the information about plagiarism and its implications made sufficiently clear? - 3.
+Has the student misunderstood the above? - 4.
+Is this a first incident? - 5.
 Previous performance and assessment results from completed assignments. - 6.
 The student's participation in programme/attendance at workshops etc. - 7.
 Extenuating personal circumstances? - 8.
 Has the issue arisen due to any oversight by the College?

-If the tutor decides that yes, there is a case to be answered they will notify the student of this outcome in writing and refer the case for consideration to the Course Director.
+If the tutor decides that yes, there is a case to be answered they will notify the student of this outcome in writing and refer the case for consideration to the Programme Director.
 The student may exercise their right to appeal to the Disciplinary Committee at this stage, and will be informed of this in the letter from the tutor.